Activities and Services

 - Job Development agreement with UNA - Provide job placement services.
 Since 2014.

 - Awareness Events - Ability Awareness Day - Raises awareness that people with disabilities can and want to work and give back to their community.
 Held at the Salisbury Zoo since 2009.
+See our Events page for more information.

 - Delmarva Disability Employment Awareness Month/October - Media campaign targeting the business community that focuses on Ability vs disability.
 Since 1998.